IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2-install.md

 ## Prerequisites

-A Red Hat Enterprise Linux V6 or V7 environment is required for compiling Beam applications that are submitted to the Streaming Analytics service in Bluemix.
+A Red Hat Enterprise Linux 6 or 7 environment is required for compiling Apache Beam 2.0 applications that are submitted to the Streaming Analytics service in Bluemix.

 ## Creating a Streaming Analytics service on Bluemix